School of Expressive Arts and Learning“Putting Children First”

 The General Information section of the Curriculum Handbook* provides information about procedures, practices, and policies as they relate to the graduation requirements, school board policy, and high school expectations.
 The section is arranged alphabetically by titles related to high school topics.
 Always consult with the assigned counselor for assistance or clarification.
 Course LoadThe normal full-time load of course work for students at S.E.A.L. is six courses per semester.
 The six courses consist of five academics and Physical Education.

-each student’s home school district.
-As such, to
+student’s home school district.
+As such, to determine

 For a copy of an updated 2016-2017 *Curriculum Handbook, contact your school coordinator at…LOMBARDChris Robertsoncrobertson@seal-il.comROMEOVILLEKyle Fischerkfischer@seal-il.comWOODSTOCKCara Domagalacdomagala@seal-il.com